Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Shielding against Space Radiation

 \subsection{Shielding techniques}

 At present, two main radiation shielding techniques on space have been proposed and implemented, to name passive shielding and active shielding.
 Passive shielding utilizes a bulk material, inside of which the majority of particles' energy is deposited before reaching the human bodies.
 Instead, the main idea behind active shielding is to use electrostatic or plasma shields and confined or unconfined magnetic fields to avert charged particles from their original direction, thus minimizing or avoiding irradiation \cite{Spillantini:2008}.
 Active shielding is a practical solution, considering the weight launch limitations of passive shielding.
-However, it is still in quite theoretical stages and many steps are needed before it can be applied in large scale, although it is used in some cases.
+However, it is still in quite theoretical stages and many steps are needed before it can be applied in large scale, although it is used in some cases (e.g. the Alpha Magnetic Spectrometer, a superconducting magnet on ISS, detects and deflects cosmic particles \cite{Battiston:2012}).
 Given that, we do not examine further this strategy in this work.
 An interested reader may refer to \cite{Marco:2021} for a more thorough analysis of its possible implementation on Mars.

 We focus our analysis on the other type of shielding, the passive shielding.
-In this case, the shielding material fulfils two purposes.
-It has to stop highly energetic particles inside its volume and additionally, minimize the formation of secondary particles.
-Since the radiation risk comes mainly from the energy lost by incoming particles within a tissue or organ, materials, with respect to their passive shielding properties, are characterized by their stopping power.
+In this case, the shielding material fulfils three purposes.
+Firstly, it has to stop highly energetic particles inside its volume.
+Secondly, it must minimize the formation of secondary particles resulting from the interaction with the shielding material itself (target fragments).
+Thirdly, it needs to induce nuclear fragmentation of the incoming projectile.
+This process is beneficial for protecting astronauts, as it breaks down highly damaging heavy ions into lighter, less harmful fragments.
+Since the radiation risk comes mainly from the energy lost by incoming particles within a tissue or organ, materials are characterized by their stopping power, with respect to their passive shielding properties.
 The stopping power is practically the incoming energy lost per unit of thickness through a material.
-Bethe-Bloch formula calculates the stopping power $-dE/dx$ of a material (density $\rho$) when a charged particle (charge $z$ in units of electron's charge) travels through its mass \cite{Leo:2012}:
+The Bethe-Bloch formula calculates the electronic stopping power $-dE/dx$ of a material (density $\rho$) when a charged particle (charge $z$ in units of electron's charge) travels through its mass \cite{Leo:2012,Durante:2014}: